-The Senior Leadership Team consists of the Headteacher, Deputy Headteacher, Assistant Headteacher and School Business Manager who manage the academy on a day to day basis implementing policies laid down by the Trustees and reporting back to them.
+The Senior Leadership Team consists of the Headteacher, Deputy Headteacher, Assistant Headteacher and School Business Manager who lead on the strategic and operational management of the academy within their defined roles.
+On a day to day basis, they ensure the implemention of policies laid down by the Trustees and reporting back to them on effectiveness and impact.
 The spending control is devolved to the Headteacher and Business Manager for authorisation of spending within agreed budgets.
 Any spending above agreed limits must be referred to the Board of Trustees of the trust.